brurmonmemment/Deckintosh-Guide/README.md

 <hr>

+**Prerequisites**
+- A Steam Deck (OLED), becase what else is this guide for?
+- (Optionally) Another computer unless you have 15 hours of free time and can deal with installing Windows, continuing from there, formatting your install device again

 **Getting Started**

 Firstly, you need to understand how to run macOS on any other PC.
 Go to the [Dortania OpenCore install guide](https://dortania.github.io/OpenCore-Install-Guide/) and familiarize yourself with it.
 This is what we will be using.